wanglinteng/wanglinteng.github.io/content/about.md

 comments: false
 ---

-My name is Linteng Wang.
-I’m a Algorithm Engineer working in NLP, Recommendation and LLM at Sina Weibo.
+Hi, I’m Linteng Wang, an Algorithm Engineer at Sina Weibo, specializing in NLP, Recommendation Systems, and Large Language Models.

+I joined Sina Weibo in December 2019 as an intern and became a full-time engineer in July 2020, contributing to various AI-driven features and recommendation algorithms.

-Previously, I was a Machine Learning Intern at Meituan working in Anti-Cheat in the Bike Share Team.
+Previously, I worked as a Machine Learning Intern at Meituan, focusing on Anti-Cheat solutions for Bike Sharing.

 ## Education